Juneo-io/juneogo/vms/platformvm/service.md

 ### `platform.getValidatorsAt`

-Get the validators and their weights of a Subnet or the Primary Network at a given P-Chain height.
+Get the validators and their weights of a Supernet or the Primary Network at a given P-Chain height.

 **Signature:**